1. Ground Design in Business Vision and Objectives

 Collaborate Cross-Functionally | Involve stakeholders early and consistently |

-Map User Goals to Business Needs | Conduct research and map journeys to surface intersections |
+Map User Goals to Business Needs | Conduct research and map journeys to find intersections |

-Set Clear Design Objectives | Use SMART goals tied to key business outcomes |
+Set Clear Design Objectives | Use SMART goals tied to business outcomes |

-Test and Iterate Continuously | Run usability tests and use data to refine ideas |
+Test and Iterate Continuously | Run usability tests, use data to refine ideas |

 Prove the Value of Design | Share success stories, metrics, and visual updates |